 The Islamic Law in U.S. Courts project looks at American cases in which issues of Muslim law played a central role.View Project

 This project was designed to collect and share access to Islamic law syllabi and teaching materials, including cases, multimedia resources, and tools for pedagogy in digital Islamic law and humanities.
 With a primary target audience of U.S. law...
 View Project

 The following is a list of recently published books on Islamic law (in English) for the year 2017.
 Included works deal either with Islamic law generally, or specific areas of it, such as Islamic legal history, Islamic constitutionalism, the...
 View Project

-The Harvard Law Library is pleased to make available a collection of legal writings, compendiums, and related studies commissioned by colonial powers that ruled over Muslim heartlands during the 19th and 20th centuries.
-The...
+The Harvard Law Library is pleased to make available a collection of legal writings, compendiums, and related studies commissioned by, or in relation to,...
 View Project